vrockai/pipeline-test/docs/content.md

 ---

-## HMD-ARG: hierarchical multi-task deep learning for annotating antibiotic resistance genes
+## HMD-ARG: hierarchical multi-task deep learning for annotating antibiotic resistance genes.
+ 12.02.2021, _Y Li, Z Xu, W Han, H Cao, R Umarov, A Yan, M Fan, H Chen, CM Duarte, L Li, PL Ho, X Gao_

+The spread of antibiotic resistance has become one of the most urgent threats to global health, which is estimated to cause 700,000 deaths each year globally.
+Its surrogates, antibiotic resistance genes (ARGs), are highly transmittable between food, water, animal, and human to mitigate the efficacy of antibiotics.
+Accurately identifying ARGs is thus an indispensable step to understanding the ecology, and transmission of ARGs between environmental and human-associated reservoirs.
+Unfortunately, the previous computational methods for identifying ARGs are mostly based on sequence alignment, which cannot identify novel ARGs, and their applications are limited by currently incomplete knowledge about ARGs.

 [Source](https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-021-01002-3)

+10.1186/s40168-021-01002-3

 ---

-## BAGET 2.0: an updated web tool for the effortless retrieval of prokaryotic gene context and sequence
+## BAGET 2.0: an updated web tool for the effortless retrieval of prokaryotic gene context and sequence.
+ 03.02.2021, _B Hepp, V Da Cunha, F Lorieux, J Oberto_

+The retrieval of a single gene sequence and context from completely sequenced bacterial and archaeal genomes constitutes an intimidating task for the wet bench biologist.
+Existing web-based genome browsers are either too complex for routine use or only provide a subset of the available prokaryotic genomes.

 [Source](https://academic.oup.com/bioinformatics/advance-article/doi/10.1093/bioinformatics/btab082/6126806)

+10.1093/bioinformatics/btab082

 ---

-## Metagenomics workflow for hybrid assembly, differential coverage binning, metatranscriptomics and pathway analysis (MUFFIN)
+## Metagenomics workflow for hybrid assembly, differential coverage binning, metatranscriptomics and pathway analysis (MUFFIN).
+ 09.02.2021, _R Van Damme, M Hölzer, A Viehweger, B Müller, E Bongcam-Rudloff, C Brandt_

+Metagenomics has redefined many areas of microbiology.
+However, metagenome-assembled genomes (MAGs) are often fragmented, primarily when sequencing was performed with short reads.
+Recent long-read sequencing technologies promise to improve genome reconstruction.
+However, the integration of two different sequencing modalities makes downstream analyses complex.
+We, therefore, developed MUFFIN, a complete metagenomic workflow that uses short and long reads to produce high-quality bins and their annotations.
+The workflow is written by using Nextflow, a workflow orchestration software, to achieve high reproducibility and fast and straightforward use.
+This workflow also produces the taxonomic classification and KEGG pathways of the bins and can be further used for quantification and annotation by providing RNA-Seq data (optionally).
+We tested the workflow using twenty biogas reactor samples and assessed the capacity of MUFFIN to process and output relevant files needed to analyze the microbial community and their function.
+MUFFIN produces functional pathway predictions and, if provided de novo metatranscript annotations across the metagenomic sample and for each bin.
+MUFFIN is available on github under GNUv3 licence: https://github.com/RVanDamme/MUFFIN.

 [Source](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1008716)

+10.1371/journal.pcbi.1008716

 ---